 - You Want Some Cushion.
 One of the reasons the P-5 is a best-seller is because customers feel that it has a thick enough layer of foam to balance out the firmness of the air chambers.
 The P-5 has a 2” PlushFit foam layer and the C-2 has no foam layers at all inside the mattress.

 - You Like A Mattress with Pillowtop.
-The P-5 comes with a nicer European-style pillowtop mattress, and the C-2 will be your standard knit mattress top (less fancy).
+The P-5 comes with a nicer European-style pillowtop mattress, and the C-2 will be more of a standard knit mattress top (less fancy).

 - You Like A Firm Bed.
 The C-2 is as standard as you can get with a Sleep Number bed.
-Aside from some cushioning in the mattress top, there is no other comfort layer between you and the air chamber.
+Aside from some cushioning in the mattress top, there is no other comfort layer between you and the air chamber, making it a fairly firm experience overall.
 You can adjust firmness with your Sleep Number setting but more likely than not you’re going to be sleeping in a firm bed.